datasci4fun/Zippy-s-calculator/README.md

 # Zippy’s Calculator

 A beginner-friendly command-line calculator written in Go.
-You type two numbers and pick an operation, it prints the answer—simple as that.
+You type two numbers and pick an operation; it prints the answer—simple as that.

 ---